Vinappenzeller/PortfolioWebsite/README.md

 # The Project
-Create a website that summarizes the most important information about me while also learning new technologies.
+Create a Portfolio Website about myself while also learning new technologies.
 # Technologies used
 - ReactJS
 - Vite